acorn-io/runtime/docs/docs/50-running/20-labels.md

 acorn run --annotation containers:mycontainer:key=value
 ```

-Valid scopes are:
+Valid resource types are:
-- _none_
+- global _(achieved by omitting resource type completely)_
 - metadata
 - containers
 - jobs
 - volumes
 - secrets

-For all scopes except metadata, you can add a name to only apply the label/annotation to the resource matching that name and scope.
+For all resource types except metadata, you can add a name to only apply the label/annotation to the resource matching that name and scope.